akeley98/myricube/cckiss/README.md

 for these directives in order to know the included dependencies of each source file.
 As far as I know, both `gcc` and `clang` do this correctly.

+# Experimental GLSL Support

+cckiss supports compiling GLSL files to object (or asm) files that embed a SPIR-V bytecode array.
+This is done for any target file of the form

+    cckiss/[file-name].glsl.[s|o]

+which is compiled from the source file

+    [file-name].glsl

+As with C files, include files are tracked and recompiling is only done if any include files (or the source file) has its timestamp updated.

+The glsl file is compiled into a C file declaring a `uint32_t` array of SPIR-V bytecode, along with a `size_t` declaring the code size in bytes.
+The array's name is `[file-name].glsl` with non alphanumeric characters replaced with `_`; the size is that variable name prefixed with `sizeof_`.
+For example, if the shader file is stored in

+    vk-shaders/raycast.frag.glsl

+Then the shader code and size can be accessed with the declarations

+    extern uint32_t vk_shaders_raycast_frag_glsl[];
+    extern size_t sizeof_vk_shaders_raycast_frag_glsl;

+GLSL compiling is affected by these Makefile variables

+`GLSLC`: glsl compiler, for now, assumed to be some version of `glslangValidator` (`glslc` uses an incompatible CLI).

+`GLSLARGS`: arguments passed to `GLSLC`.

+`CC`, `CCFLAGS`, `CPPFLAGS`: used for C compiler.

 # Motivation